demondandy/assignment-1/README.md

 Done By: MOBILE APPLICATION DEVELOPMENT_GROUP_75

+The Program An Open Program Where User Enter The Subject And Score.
+The Program Grades The User According To The Score Entered.

 Question: Peter is a student in University of Lagos, write a Program to calculate his grades.
 Explanation :  Peter is expected to input a subject as well as the  score, you are to show the result in the format below